Kanga-Who/home-assistant/Supervised on Raspberry Pi with Debian.md

 apt install sudo -y
 ```

 **1.5)** You will now add a username and make that user part of the sudo group.
-To do this, run the following commands
+To do this, run the following command

 ```
 adduser YOUR_USERNAME